ashapsangi/AishwaryaApsangi/README.md

 ### Hi there I'm Ash Apsangi👋

-🎓 Academic Background: Pursuing a Bachelor of Science in Computer Information Systems and a minor in Data Analytics at Bentley University, Waltham, MA (Sept 2021 – May 2025).
+🎓 Academic Background: Pursuing a Bachelor of Science in Computer Information Systems and a minor in Data Analytics and Mathematics at Bentley University, Waltham, MA (Sept 2021 – May 2025).
 Recipient of prestigious scholarships and consistently on the President's List.

 🌟 Projects:
 - Streamlit Application Development: Built a web app for data visualization using Python and Streamlit.